eswan18/ethanswan.com/_posts/2022-12-04-python-exceptions-basics.md

 You can see what's called the "stack trace" of the error as it bubbles up from its origin (the `raise` line in `divide`) up through `calculate_percent` and finally into `<module>` (which is actually the Python REPL).
 Having a stack trace is extremely helpful; `divide` could be called multiple times in our program, but with this knowledge we can quickly understand the exact provenance of the error and know where to look in order to fix it.

+### Handling Errors

-Even though errors in Python aren't *returned* per se, they can be "caught" in a variable through a mechanism called try/except blocks.
+Errors aren't *returned* per se, but they can be "caught" in a variable through a mechanism called `try/except` blocks.

 ```python
 def calculate_percent(numerator, denominator):